weiks/poq-docs/docs/unity-sdk-integeration.md

 5. Go to https://poq.gg/apps (login if you're not logged in)
 6. Locate your app and click on the `iOS` button next to it
+7. Choose a unique identifier if you haven't already
-7. Fill in the Team ID field as with the prefix value from above and fill in the bundle ID field with ID field from above
+8. Fill in the Team ID field as with the prefix value from above and fill in the bundle ID field with ID field from above
-8. Click submit and you should be done!
+9. Click submit and you should be done!

 ### Linking with Android